uwegeercken/datagenerator2/samples/programconfiguration/README.md

 how many rows to generate, number of threads used, how often a log message is output during data generation and the name of the automatically generated row number.

-Note that the data is generated multithreaded.
-But appending the data to the duckdb database only works singlethreaded.

 The other sections define various options for the different export file formats.

     general: